ludelafo/m3w.ch/adguard-home/README.md

 ## Additional configuration

-By default, Docker containers using mcvlan type Docker network and the host cannot communicate together.
+By default, Docker containers using mcvlan networks and the host cannot communicate together.
 We need to add a bridge between the host and the container to make it work.

 Install ifupdown2 on the host with the following command: